jamesarems/nxone/cluster/README.md

 #Usage

-On master server & slave server
+1. On master server ,

- # cd /opennebula-distro/cluster
+ cd /opennebula-distro/cluster

- # ./cluster.sh sync
+ bash cluster.sh sync

+2. On Both servers,

- # ./cluster.sh setup               (Give informations what ever that asking from the installer )
+ bash cluster.sh setup               (Give informations what ever that asking from the installer )

-After these steps on both machines, run below command on master server.
+3. After these steps on both machines, run below command on master server.

- # ./cluster.sh master              (Give informations what ever that asking from the installer )
+ bash cluster.sh master              (Give informations what ever that asking from the installer )

 # Limitation